alfonsomayoral/ImageColorQuantization_PythonProject/README.md

 **With these steps, you can fully explore and experiment with the project.
 Happy coding! 🚀**

+---

 ### 📊 **Visual Results**

-Below are visual results from each section of the notebook, showcasing the outputs generated during the implementation:
+Below are visual results from each section of the notebook, showcasing the outputs generated during the implementation.
+This section highlights the progression and results from each stage of the project, providing a clear and visual understanding of the outcomes. 🎨

 ---